aaronsawit/phising-analyser/README.md

-# Phishing Link Analyzer 🔍
+# Phishing Link Analyser 🔍

 A CLI-based tool to analyze URLs for potential phishing indicators.
 This tool helps identify malicious and suspicious websites by checking against blocklists, detecting brand impersonation, and analyzing suspicious patterns.